cyckl/uploader/readme.md

 ```
 Usage of uploader:
   -d string
-    	Location to save files in (default "files/")
+    	Location to save files in
   -m int
     	The max file size in MB (default 10)
   -p string